ericmuckley/contract-copilot/DELIVERABLES/AI_ARTIFACTS.md

 I need the approved_by field to be populated whenever there is a new record added to the database in these tables.
 At each project stage, when the user is wants to approve and move to the next stage, add a required text input that they must use to enter their name in.
 That is the name that will get saved in the `approved_by` column.
 Make one reusable component for the name so you don't have to replicate it inside each component.

+## Separating LLM streams for project estimation

+In the module that estimates project effort, the `components/projects/EffortEstimationState.svelte` component, a single LLM inference stream is generated using the `/api/projects/${projectId}/generate` endpoint.
+The streamed text is then split into two segments: project assumptions, and project tasks.
+We are currently keeping the project assumptions as unstructured text, and parsing the project tasks as a JSON list of project tasks.

+I would like to refactor the `EffortEstimationState.svelte` component so that it actually generates two distinct LLM streams sequentially - one for the project assumptions, which remains unstructured text, and the other for the project tasks, which gets parsed as JSON.

+Then, the both the assumptions and tasks data will be saved to the database, using the existing PUT request to the `/api/projects/${projectId}/effort-estimate` endpoint, which is currently being done in the `EffortEstimationState.svelte` component.

+Your task:
+- refactor the `EffortEstimationState.svelte` component and the `/api/projects/${projectId}/generate` endpoint, so that the component generates two separate streams sequentially
+- keep the assumptions streamed text as unstructured
+- parse the tasks streamed text as json
+- save assumptions and tasks to the database using the existing PUT request to `/api/projects/${projectId}/effort-estimate` in the component.

 ### Database

 From Google Gemini: